 To whom much is given, much will be required (Luke 12:48).
 If you have heard that line of wisdom, you know it means we are held responsible for what we have.
 If we have been blessed with talents, wealth, knowledge, time, and the like, it is expected that we benefit others.

-[pullquote-right]”These extraordinary people have given much to me, so it is required of me to give to those who will follow me.”[/pullquote-right]
+Finally, I want to acknowledge RBJ Campbelle Jr. (’56), the first black student to graduate from UT Law.
+These extraordinary people—and there are more that I could mention—have given much to me, so it is required of me to give to those who will follow me.

 And I will never forget how Ben Barton gave our class a “football locker speech” before we took our Torts I final.
 He literally acted like he was our coach in the locker room.
 He did not know that at the very same time he was giving his speech, my husband was having back surgery.
 My children were three and four years old, so needless to say, trying to get them to day care and worrying about my husband’s surgery, I needed to hear that speech.
 I felt like Superwoman when I got that exam in front of me!